maxpistawka/Cat-Orphanage-Application/README.md

 # Instructions for Grader

-- You can generate the first required action related to adding Xs to a Y by adding a cat to the Shelter using the Add Cat button after launching the Main method (the first two inputs are strings , the next two are ints, the next 3 are y/n).
+- You can generate the first required action related to adding Xs to a Y by adding a cat to the Shelter using the Add Cat button after launching, then adding a foster with the add Foster button, then assigning the two (they have to be an eligible foster).
-- You can generate the second required action related to adding Xs to a Y by clicking Display Cats after running Main and having added at least one cat.
+- You can generate the second required action related to adding Xs to a Y by then unassigning this foster from the cat (you can verify this by looking at the data folder after saving the new state if you need to).
 - You can locate my visual component by running main as it is on the front page.
 - You can save the state of my application by clicking the save to file button after running main.
 - You can reload the state of my application by clicking the load file button after running main.